John Robert Cartwright

-Life and career
+Early life

 Born in Toronto, Cartwright was the son of James Strachan Cartwright and Jane Elizabeth Young.
 After graduating from Upper Canada College in 1912, he enrolled at Osgoode Hall Law School and began his articles with Smith, Rae & Greer.

 He interrupted his studies in 1914 to serve overseas with the armed forces during the First World War.
-In 1915 he was wounded twice and for the following two years was an aide-de-camp to three successive generals.
+In 1915, he was wounded twice and for the following two years was an aide-de-camp to three successive generals.
 He was awarded the Military Cross in 1917.

+Legal career

 Upon his return to Canada, he resumed his study of law.
 He was called to the bar in 1920, then joined the firm of Smith, Rae & Greer in Toronto.
+In 1946, he was named a bencher of the Law Society of Upper Canada, he had the most votes of any candidate.

-In 1947 he was counsel for the Government of Canada in the prosecutions that resulted from the findings of the Royal Commission on Spying Activities in Canada, which had been chaired by justices Robert Taschereau and Roy Kellock.
+In 1947, he was counsel for the Government of Canada in the prosecutions that resulted from the findings of the Royal Commission on Spying Activities in Canada, which had been chaired by Justices Robert Taschereau and Roy Kellock.

-He was appointed to the Supreme Court of Canada on December 22, 1949 and became its chief justice on September 1, 1967.
+Justice of the Supreme Court of Canada

+In 1949, the Supreme Court of Canada was expanded from 7 to 9 justices.
+On December 22, 1949, Cartwright was appointed by Prime Minister Louis St. Laurent to the first of the new positions on the Court.

+Cartwright dissented in two cases which expanded the Implied bill of rights.
+In Boucher v The King (1950), Cartwright concurred with the dissent of Robert Taschereau.
+In Saumur v Quebec (City of) (1953), a case where the Supreme Court of Canada struck down a municipal by-law prohibiting the distribution of literature to the public, Cartwright in a joint dissent with Gérald Fauteux found the by-law valid, and that freedom of expression was not a separate subject-matter for constitutional purposes.

 He served on the Supreme Court for 20 years and retired on March 23, 1970.
 The following year, he accepted a position with the law firm Gowling and Henderson as counsel.